miurahr/aqtinstall/docs/getting_started.rst

 .. code-block:: console

-    aqt install-qt windows desktop 6.1.2 win64_mingw81 -m addons.qtcharts addons.qtnetworkauth
+    $ aqt install-qt windows desktop 6.1.2 win64_mingw81 -m addons.qtcharts addons.qtnetworkauth

 Installing Qt for Android
 -------------------------

 Let's install Qt for Android.
-Installing Qt 5 will be similar to installing Qt for desktop on Windows, but there will be differences when we get to Qt 6.
+Installing Qt 5 will be similar to installing Qt for Desktop on Windows, but there will be differences when we get to Qt 6.

 .. code-block:: console